-An operator presence switch (seat switch) will cause the engine to stop if the FSC is out of the NEUTRAL-PARK position and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
-If the safety system is not working, it should be repaired or replaced before operating the mower.
+An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
+The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
+In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.

 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Refer to ADJUSTMENTS for Forward Speed Control Friction Lock in Maintenance Instructions or contact your Walker dealer.
+Refer to ADJUSTMENTS for FSC Friction Lock in Maintenance Instructions or contact vour Walker dealer.

 Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.

 Beginning Recommendations are:

-• Learn operation of the mower in an open area away from buildings, fences, and obstructions.
-Learn operation on flat ground BEFORE operating on slopes.

-• Start maneuvering the mower with SLOW engine speed and SLOW Forward Speed Control setting until familiar with all operating characteristics.

-• Remember it is not necessary to hold the steering levers forward (a unique Walker feature); always PULL on the levers for steering or for reverse motion of the mower.

-• Learn to operate the mower with your left hand on the steering levers and right hand on Forward Speed Control.
-The use of two hands on the steering levers tends to cause overcontrol.

-• Learn to operate the steering levers with smooth action.
+- Learn operation of the mower in an open area away from buildings, fences, and obstructions.
+Learn operation on flat ground BEFORE operating on slopes. - Start maneuvering the mower with SLOW engine speed and SLOW Forward Speed Control setting until familiar with all operating characteristics. - Remember it is not necessary to hold the steering levers forward (a unique Walker feature); always PULL on the levers for steering or for reverse motion of the mower. - Learn to operate the mower with your left hand on the steering levers and right hand on Forward Speed Control.
+The use of two hands on the steering levers tends to cause overcontrol. - Learn to operate the steering levers with smooth action.
 Jerky movements are hard on the transmission and lawn.
 For sharp turns, do not allow the inside wheel to stop and twist on the grass.
-Pull the steering lever controlling the inside wheel into reverse for a smooth "rolling" turn (one wheel rolling forward while the other rolls backward).

-Practice maneuvering the mower until you can make it go exactly where you are aiming.

-• Remember, for an emergency stop, or in case of loss of control, machine movement can always be stopped quickly by pulling the Forward Speed Control into the NEUTRAL-PARK position.
+Pull the steering lever controlling the inside wheel into reverse for a smooth "rolling" turn (one wheel rolling forward while the other rolls backward). - Practice maneuvering the mower until you can make it go exactly where you are - Remember, for an emergency stop, or in case of loss of control, machine movement can always be stopped quickly by pulling the Forward Speed Control into the NEUTRAL-PARK position. - 3.
+Reverse direction of the mower by pulling both levers backward.

+NOTE: Smooth action on the steering levers will produce smooth mower operation.
+Remember to keep the engine and ground speed slow until learning the control response.